david-tejada/rango/readme.md

 #### Save References

-- `mark <target> as <word>`: Saves a reference to the element with the specified hint and assigns it to the specified word.
+- <kbd>mark &lt;target&gt; as &lt;word&gt;</kbd>: Saves a reference to the
+  element with the specified hint and assigns it to the specified word.
-- `mark this as <word>`: Saves a reference to the focused element and assigns it to the specified word.
+- <kbd>mark this as &lt;word&gt;</kbd>: Saves a reference to the focused element and assigns it to the specified word.
-- `mark show`: Shows the visible saved references current in the page.
+- <kbd>mark show</kbd>: Shows the visible saved references current in the page.
-- `mark clear <word>`: Remove the reference corresponding to the specified word.
+- <kbd>mark clear &lt;word&gt;</kbd>: Remove the reference corresponding to the specified word.

 #### Use References Directly

-- `click mark <word>`: Clicks the element with the assigned reference word.
+- <kbd>click mark &lt;word&gt;</kbd>: Clicks the element with the assigned reference word.
-- `focus mark <word>`: Focuses the element with the assigned reference word.
+- <kbd>focus mark &lt;word&gt;</kbd>: Focuses the element with the assigned reference word.
-- `hover mark <word>`: Hovers the element with the assigned reference word.
+- <kbd>hover mark &lt;word&gt;</kbd>: Hovers the element with the assigned reference word.

 #### Use References in Scripting